MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 With [Microsoft Fabric REST APIs](/rest/api/fabric/articles/using-fabric-apis) you can automate Fabric procedures and processes to complete tasks faster and with fewer errors.
 This efficiency leads to cost savings and improved productivity.

-This article describes how to use the [Git integration REST APIs](/rest/api/fabric/core/git) to automate Git integration in the Microsoft Fabric Application lifecycle management (ALM) tool.
+This article describes how to use the [Git integration REST APIs](/rest/api/fabric/core/git) to automate Git integration in Microsoft Fabric.

 <!---
 To achieve continuous integration and continuous delivery (CI/CD) of content, many organizations use automation tools, including [Azure DevOps](/azure/devops/user-guide/what-is-azure-devops).
 Organizations that use Azure DevOps, can use the [Power BI automation tools](#use-the-power-bi-automation-tools-extension) extension, which supports many of the Git integration API operations.